Parents with children under the age of 18 should strongly consider naming a guardian.

 Choosing the right guardian can be an incredibly difficult decision for a lot of parents.
 Nobody will ever be able to raise your children exactly how their parents would.
 Nobody will be the perfect parent so figure out what is most important to you and compromise on areas that are less important.

 Keep in mind that this is simply a precaution to avoid having a judge make that decision on the very slim chance that something were to happen to both parents.
-In naming a guarding you are being a responsible parent and planning ahead for a very unlikely situation.
+In naming a guardian you are being a responsible parent and planning ahead for a very unlikely situation.

 Lastly, you should remember that your decision for a guardian is not binding forever.
 If you decide to change your mind you can change your guardian.